BadmWe/dspyt-webpage/dspyt/posts/data_analytics.md

 Dune can help users trace the flow of funds between contracts with a visual and data-centric interface.
 If a user receives tokens in one contract and sends it to another contract, Dune will trace the fund and show the attempted hidden movement between contracts.
 Dune Analytic also provides interactive charts which can help users do in-depth analysis of blockchain data and conduct better analysis.

-In particular we queried to ethereum blcokchain to obtain [weekly deposits transactions Data](https://github.com/dspytdao/Eth_Data/blob/main/LazarusTxs1321434.csv), [weekly withdrawals transactions data](https://github.com/dspytdao/Eth_Data/blob/main/LazarusWeeklyWithdrawalsTxs1322493.csv), [granular tabular transactions data](https://github.com/dspytdao/Eth_Data/blob/main/LazarusTabularTxs1322519.csv),
+In particular, we queried to ethereum blockchain to obtain [weekly deposits transactions Data](https://github.com/dspytdao/Eth_Data/blob/main/LazarusTxs1321434.csv), [weekly withdrawals transactions data](https://github.com/dspytdao/Eth_Data/blob/main/LazarusWeeklyWithdrawalsTxs1322493.csv), [granular tabular transactions data](https://github.com/dspytdao/Eth_Data/blob/main/LazarusTabularTxs1322519.csv),